Federal Hall: 1930s to 1950s

+Since the building was owned by the federal government, Congress had to approve all renovations and restoration proposals.
 In 1954, the New York City Council passed a resolution asking Congress to establish a committee to provide suggestions for restoring Federal Hall, the Castle Clinton National Monument, and the Statue of Liberty National Monument.
 Federal Hall was re-designated as a national memorial on August 11, 1955.
 The same year, the federal government created the New York City National Shrines Advisory Board.
 The board first convened in February 1956.
 The government tentatively allocated $1.621 million for the restoration of Federal Hall, whose interior had become dilapidated.
 In February 1957, the board recommended allocating $3 million for the restoration of the three sites.
 By 1960, Interior Secretary Fred A. Seaton announced plans to restore Federal Hall within the next two years.
 He proposed that local civic groups raise $2.9 million, half of the projected cost, and that the government raise matching funds.
 The next year, Interior Secretary Stewart Udall announced that the federal government would start redeveloping the three historic sites in advance of the 1964 New York World's Fair.
 Federal government officials also installed a plaque in front of the building, dedicating it as a "national shrine".